What if your child isn't "learning disabled"?

 “The traits that stem from the specialization found in the left and right sides of the brain impact everything we do.
 They impact education: how we learn, what we learn, when we learn, and even why we learn.
 They impact our work: which career we choose, how we work best, and why we work.
 They impact our relationships: how we interact, how we view others, and how we communicate.”

-To see children through this lens, that each one is born favoring a particular side of the brain, opens up a world of possibilities, does it not?
+To see children through this lens—each one is born favoring a particular side of the brain—opens up a world of possibilities, does it not?

 If we can move away from the individual deficit model that schools tend to follow, we can see that there is a wider range of normal development.
 Just because public school has landed on a set of standards tied to particular grades (ages) does not mean it is 100% in alignment with every student and it certainly does not mean every student who struggles needs to be labeled disabled.